graphql-aspnet/graphql-aspnet.github.io/docs/reference/graph-controller.md

 sidebar_position: 4
 ---

+✅ See the section on [Controllers & Actions](../controllers/actions.md) for a detailed explination on how action methods work and how to declare them.

-The `GraphController`, from which all your controllers inherit, has some useful properties you can take advantage of.
+The `GraphController`, from which all of your controllers inherit, is a core object used throughout graphql.
+This page details some lesser known and lesser used object referenced made available to each controller.

 ## ModelState